barumau/pandunia/eng/001_ration.md

 ## Introduction

-Pandunia is an equally global helping language.
+Pandunia is an equally global auxiliary language.
-In this article we tell what makes Pandunia global and equal, why it is like that, and how it could help people of the world to communicate better with each other.
+In this article, we explain what makes Pandunia global and equal, why it was made to be global and equal, and how it could help people around the world communicate better with each other.

 ## Principles of Pandunia